Soča: Major changes in the watershed

 The present course of the river is the result of several dramatic changes that occurred during the past 2,000 years.
-According to the Roman historian Strabo, the river named Aesontius, which in Roman times flowed past Aquileia to the Adriatic Sea, was essentially the Natisone and Torre river system.
+According to the Roman historian Strabo, the river named Aesontius, which in Roman times flowed past Aquileia to the Adriatic Sea, was essentially the Natisone and Torre River system.

 In 585, a landslide cut off the upper part of the Natisone riverbed, causing its avulsion and subsequent stream capture by the Bontius River.
-The original subterranean discharge of the Bontius into the Timavo became obstructed, and another avulsion returned the new watercourse into the bed of the lower Natisone.
+The original subterranean discharge of the Bontius into the Timavo River became obstructed, and another avulsion returned the new watercourse into the bed of the lower Natisone.

-During the next centuries the estuary of this new river—the Soča—moved eastward until it captured the short coastal river Sdobba, through which the Isonzo now discharges into the Adriatic Sea.
+During the next centuries the estuary of this new river—the Soča—moved eastward until it captured the short coastal Sdobba River, through which the Isonzo now discharges into the Adriatic Sea.
 The former estuary (of the Aesontius, and the early Isonzo) in the newly formed lagoon of Grado became an independent coastal rivulet.

 Attractions

 Due to its emerald-green water, the river is marketed as "The Emerald Beauty."
 It is said to be one of the rare rivers in the world that retain such a colour throughout their length.
-Giuseppe Ungaretti, one of the greatest Italian poets, describes the Isonzo in the poem "The Rivers."
+Giuseppe Ungaretti, one of the greatest Italian poets, describes the Isonzo in the poem "The Rivers".

 The river inspired the poet Simon Gregorčič to write his best-known poem Soči (To the Soča), one of the masterpieces of Slovene poetry.
 This region served as a location for the 2008 Disney film Chronicles of Narnia: Prince Caspian.

 The river is also well known for the marble trout (Salmo marmoratus); this species is native to rivers of the northern Adriatic basin, and it lives in the upper course of the river.
 This species is endangered due to the introduction of other non-indigenous trout species sometime between World War I and World War II.

+The Soca Valley is a popular tourist destination due to its numerous natural attractions, including the Big Soča Gorge (Velika korita Soče), the Little Soča Gorge (Mala korita Soče), Kozjak Falls, Virje Falls, and the Tolmin Gorges (Tolminska korita).